dblock/code.dblock.org/_posts/2011/2011-09-01-exporting-data-to-excel-in-ruby-on-rails-w-spreadsheet-and-toxls.markdown

 You can also simply call _as_json_ inside _as_xls_.
 Note that currently only top-level keys are exported.

 Add support for the .XLS format in any controller out of which you want to export Excel files.
-Here’s what I added to _app/controllers/users_controller.rb_.
+Here's what I added to _app/controllers/users_controller.rb_.

 {% highlight ruby %}
 def index